awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-examples.md

 ## Example: Allow users in another AWS account to use an API<a name="apigateway-resource-policies-cross-account-example"></a>

 The following example resource policy grants API access in one AWS account to two users in a different AWS account via [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) \(SigV4\) protocols\.
-Specifically, Alice and the root user for the AWS account identified by `account-id-2` are granted the `execute-api:Invoke` action to execute the `GET` action on the `pets` resource \(API\) in the AWS account identified by `account-id-1`\.
+Specifically, Alice and the root user for the AWS account identified by `account-id-2` are granted the `execute-api:Invoke` action to execute the `GET` action on the `pets` resource \(API\) in your AWS account\.

 ```
 {